About The Speakers

 Nicola is an information security professional with over 10 years’ experience.
 She is focused on delivering practical solutions to overcome the wide-ranging security and risk challenges that impact businesses.
 Having previously worked in the financial, professional services, and insurance industries, she is now working in the legal industry as McCann FitzGerald’s first dedicated Information Security Officer.
 Using her wealth of security and risk experience, Nicola and her team are responsible for designing, delivering and implementing the information security and risk programme and projects.
 Nicola currently chairs the Irish Information Security Forum (IISF) and is recognised as a keen contributor to the cyber security community.

 OWASP Global Board Member, BCC Risk Advisory Director, BCC Risk Advisory (Ireland) Ltd. & CEO, Edgescan

-Eoin is international board member of OWASP, The Open Web Application Security Project, and during his time in OWASP he has lead the OWASP Testing and Security Code Review Guides and also contributed to OWASP SAMM, and the OWASP Cheat Sheet Series.
+Eoin served as both vice chair and global international board member of OWASP, The Open Web Application Security Project, and during his time in OWASP he has lead the OWASP Testing and Security Code Review Guides, but to name a few key projects.
 Eoin is a well-known technical leader in industry in the area of software security and penetration testing, and has led global security engagements for some of the world's largest financial services and consumer products companies.
-He is based in Ireland and runs a software security practice, bccriskadvisory.com and edgescan.com.
+He is based in Ireland and runs a software security practice, bccriskadvisory.com and award winning global SaaS edgescan.com.

 Director of Technology & Strategy, DataSolutions